 As a least-developed country (LDC), Somalia is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers Somalia a low-income economy with a per-capita income of $597 in 2023.
-EU imports from Somalia amounted to about €9.7 million in 2023, the lowest value since 2015.
-The country has not made use of its preferential access to the EU market in recent years.
+The World Bank considers Somalia a low-income economy with a per-capita income of $637 in 2024.
+EU imports from Somalia amounted to about €7 million in 2024, the lowest value since 2014.
+The country made use of its preferential access to the EU market in 2024 for the first time in years, but at a very modest level.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.